Fantastic Things to Do in Sifnos, Greece

 It’s a tiny settlement with a picturesque beach well-protected from winds and waves.

-At the end of the beach, there’s an imposing peninsula that hosts the picturesque white monastery of Timios Stavros.
+At the beach’s end, an imposing peninsula hosts the picturesque white monastery of Timios Stavros.
 A hiking trail in the area leads directly to Kastro, the former capital of Sifnos.

 Faros Beach